(V81.6) Occupant of railway train or railway vehicle injured by fall from railway train or railway vehicle

 How does a doctor diagnose

-• Order an electrocardiogram (ECG) to evaluate the patient’s heart function.
+• Order laboratory tests to assess the patient’s organ function.

 • Refer the patient to a specialist for further evaluation and treatment.